Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

       result.__name__ = name
       return result

-Compiled functions cannot be used to create uncompiled ones from them, so the above code will not work.
-However, there is a dedicated ``clone`` method, that is specific to them, so use this instead.
+Code cannot use compiled functions to create uncompiled ones from them, so the above code will not work.
+However, there is a dedicated ``clone`` method that is specific to them, so use this instead.

 .. code:: python